priyamkarn/backend-Assignment-nxtjob.ai/README.md

    for vitest

-   go to src/testing npx vitest
+   go to src/testing directory and type npx vitest in terminal